The Cheese Store of Beverly Hills

 Low-fidelity Wireframes

-Here are some of the initial sketches for the home page, menu page, Cheese of the Month page, and about page.
+Based on the analysis above, I created rough paper sketches of the home page to explore possible solutions and improvements.
+Here are some of the initial sketches of the home page, café menu page, Cheese of the Month page, and about page.

-Next, I drafted low-fidelity digital wireframes to gather feedback on the layout and structure of the design.
 My main goal was to build a well-organized information structure across all pages.
-I also wanted to make it easy for users to navigate and find the products they were interested in.
+I wanted to make it easy for users to navigate and find the products they were interested in.
+To achieve this, I focused on a clear visual hierarchy and a consistent layout, for example, as follows.

 Usability Study